All posts

 Permission modelPeriodic sync from source ACLsReal-time, per-source, per-query enforcement

-Agent integrationGlean Assistant APIMCP-native + IDE integrations
+Agent integrationGlean Assistant APIMCP-native + CLI + IDE integrations

 Agent output formatDocument referencesPre-synthesized, citation-backed answers